 • After the partition with the files was reformatted, even for a different file system;

-• From disks with bad sectors.
-In this case, R‑Studio can first copy the entire disk or its part into an image file and then process such image file.
+• From drives with bad sector s.
+In this case, R‑Studio can first copy the entire drives or its part into an image file and then process such image file.